jameynakama/asciibee/README.md

 ## Description

-The default settings are tuned to work well with fine art.
-Play with different shaders, image squaring, and value inversion for different results.
+The default settings are tuned to work best with fine art.
+Play with different shaders, chunk sizes, and value inversion for different results.
+Remember to decrease your font size if you can't see the whole image.

-Scaling is done by reducing the image by a factor of 2 until it fits in the terminal window or the width is below the max width you specify.
+Scaling is accomplished by dividing the image into chunks and converting each chunk to a single character.
+The chunk size can be adjusted with the -c flag.

-Each ASCII character is chosen by expanding the range of pixel values to the full range of characters.
-For example, if the darkest value in the original image is 100 (of 255), and the lightest 230 (of 255), then 100 becomes the "new" 0 (and darkest char) and 230 the new 255 (and lightest char).
-You can provide the -1 flag to use exact values instead.
+The chunk size defaults to the pixel width of the image divided by 100.
+The output will tell you what chunk size was used.

 ## Installation